-Formally the lead vocalist for German Heavy Metal band, Warlock, Doro Pesch has been redefining what is means to be a woman in Heavy Metal for well over 30 years.
-Originally born in Dusseldof, Germany, Doro’s early influences were the likes of Little Richard, T. Rex, Sweet and Slade.
+Formally the lead vocalist for the German Heavy Metal band, Warlock, Doro Pesch has been redefining what it means to be a woman in Heavy Metal for well over thirty years.
+Originally born in Dusseldorf, Germany, Doro’s early influences were the likes of Little Richard, T. Rex, Sweet, and Slade.
 After beating a life-threatening form of tuberculosis as a teenager in the 1970’s, Doro decided to dedicate all of her time to singing and music.
 Once she joined Warlock in 1982, she went on to lead the group to commercial success with a mix of power ballads and traditional Heavy Metal.
-Her unique voice and stage presence led Warlock to easily compete with other popular acts of the day, an exception in the 1980’s metal scene which was completely dominated by male-fronted bands.
-Often times in the 1980’s, the presence of women in Rock, and in particular Heavy Metal bands, was usually considered by fans more for glamour and sexual exploitation.
-Doro Pesch was one of the few exceptions, as her abilities as a vocalist, songwriter and her commitment to promoting their music without posturing as a sex symbol won the respect of the European Heavy Metal scene in the 1980’s and beyond.
-Since leaving Warlock, she has released 12 more studio albums.
+Her unique voice and stage presence led Warlock to easily compete with other popular acts of the day, an exception in the 1980s Metal scene which was completely dominated by male-fronted bands.
+Oftentimes in the 1980s, the presence of women in Rock, and in particular Heavy Metal bands, was usually considered by fans more for glamour and sexual exploitation.
+Doro Pesch was one of the few exceptions, as her abilities as a vocalist, songwriter and her commitment to promoting their music without posturing as a sex symbol won the respect of the European Heavy Metal scene in the 1980s and beyond.
+Since leaving Warlock, she has released twelve more studio albums.
 Doro Pesch has never compromised her art or her integrity.
 In her free time, she supports non-profit organizations such as Terre des Femmes, which help women and girls in need all over the world.
 You can visit their website here.
-She is also trained as Thai boxer, is an accomplished painter and graphic designer.
-Here’s to hoping that Doro not only continues to push gender boundaries, but also punches them right in the face.
+She is also trained as a Thai boxer and is an accomplished painter and graphic designer.
+Here’s to hoping that Doro not only continues to push gender boundaries but also punches them right in the face.